murari0/Repulsion.jl/README.md

 If an unsupported file format is specified, or if the file format requires an external package that has not already been loaded by the user, the data is written to TSV as a fallback

-To follow the number of iterations carried out, debugging should be enbaled with by setting
+To follow the number of iterations carried out, debugging should be enabled by setting

-   `ENV["JULIA_DEBUG"] = Main`
+    ENV["JULIA_DEBUG"] = Main

 at the REPL level.